Gustav Vigeland: Vigeland Museum

 Vigeland lived and worked at his studio on Nobels gate until his death in 1943.
 His ashes are still preserved there in the belfry of the building.
 According to the agreement with the City of Oslo, the building became the Vigeland Museum (Vigelandsmuseet).

 The site is located immediately south of the Vigeland Sculpture Arrangement.
 Vigeland's flat on the third floor was preserved as a part of the museum which houses various works by the artist, along with the plaster models of the Vigeland sculptures in Frogner Park.

 Legacy

 Some art critics considered Vigeland's sculptures to be expressions of nazi or fascist aesthetics, and he has been compared to Arno Breker.
 Writing in Verdens Gang, a newspaper started by former Norwegian resistance members shortly after the German occupation of Norway ended in 1945, Pola Gauguin wrote that the Vigeland installation "reeks of Nazi mentality.”
-However, this view may be subjective, as the works in the installation simply depict family life, from birth to death and beyond.
+The works in the installation depict individuals variously possessed: In agony and shock; Rapture and torture, from birth to death and beyond.
 The assessment of Strømodden finds no political themes.

+During the German occupation, an official request was made for the head of the German administration’s Cultural Department to visit Vigeland’s studio.
+In his letter of reply, Vigeland stated that he would "gladly” open his studio, and, in addition, he also “confidently dares to let German soldiers with their outstanding discipline walk around between my work”.
+The pro-Nazi Quisling regime then used this response for propaganda purposes, publishing it, among other places, in a national daily newspaper (Aftenposten, 15 April 1944).
+This has led to accusations of Vigeland being a Nazi sympathiser, but it should be borne in mind that since Vigeland’s studio was funded by the municipality, he was obliged to accept visits at their request, and had done since 1924.
+Vigeland refused to be present at all such visits, including these.
+As for including German soldiers, fear by Vigeland of the German military’s propensity for confiscating both buildings and artworks should be considered as a factor.
+Tone Wikborg, Senior Curator at the Vigeland Museum, Oslo stated that 'Vigeland undoubtedly had a conservative view of art, and could be said to be in line with Nazi or, for that matter, communist attitudes towards modernist non-figurative art.
+But this does not make him, or the many others who have both before and since held the same opinion, a sympathiser of any specific political system.'

 Posterity, a 2015 play by Doug Wright, imagined the interaction between Vigeland and Henrik Ibsen.